heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 - `email` - The email address of the user
 - `password` - The password of the user

-It has two constructors to allow the serialization and deserialization (transform the Java Object to JSON and vice versa) of the user.
+It has one constructor to allow the serialization and deserialization of the user.
+In a production application, you would certainly make all fields private and use getters and setters.
+For the sake of simplicity, we will use public fields.

 Now, let's create a new class `UsersController.java` in the same directory: